 Physics is arguably the least represented background among students who decide to sit the GAMSAT ® Exam.
 Most students come in with a background in biology or chemistry , or at times humanities, but rarely have a strong physics background.
 This makes the GAMSAT ® Physics questions and concepts seen on the exam seem much harder than their other subject counterparts, especially because many students intentionally avoid studying physics knowing it will be a bit of an uphill battle and instead hoping to rely on their biology and chemistry background - Don’t fall into this trap!
 Physics is a potentially invaluable window to increase your GAMSAT ® Section 3 score.

-This guide will help you to understand why Physics is important for both the GAMSAT ® and in medical/health professional education.
-But most importantly, the tips and advice you should be taking on to maximize your efficiency when studying and performance during the GAMSAT ® Exam.
+This guide will help you to understand why Physics is important, both for the GAMSAT ® Exam and in the medical profession.
+But most importantly, this guide will provide you with tips and advice to help maximize your efficiency when studying for GAMSAT ® Physics.

-It wouldn’t be exaggerating to say that the majority of GAMSAT ® candidates harbour a certain irrational fear towards physics questions.
+It wouldn’t be exaggerating to say that the majority of students harbour a certain irrational fear towards GAMSAT ® physics questions.
 But why?
-Most believe that physics-based questions are overly-difficult since they did not study high school physics or have not touched any form of physical science during their high school or undergraduate study.
+Most believe that physics-based questions are overly difficult since they did not study high school physics or have not touched any form of physics during their high school or undergraduate study.
 Others feel that physics is a foreign topic that extends far beyond their intellectual capabilities.
-The rest believe that physics and medicine go hand in hand like orange and apples (i.e. there is absolutely no correlation between the two disciplines), hence lack the motivation to improve their understanding of basic physics.
+The rest believe that physics and medicine go hand in hand like oranges and apples (i.e. there is absolutely no correlation between the two disciplines), hence lack the motivation to improve their understanding of basic physics.

 But do these reasons justify the notion to skip physics questions and lose valuable marks in the GAMSAT ® Exam?
 Absolutely not!
 Given few students have physics backgrounds, this may very well be the separation between you and other students.